dimitri-nicolo/calico/networking/egress-gateway-aws.md

 #### Deploy a group of egress gateways

-Use a Kubernetes Deployment to deploy a group of egress gateways, using the egress IP Pool.
+Use a Kubernetes Deployment to deploy a group of egress gateways.

+Using the example of the "red" egress gateway cluster, we use several features of Kubernetes and {{site.prodname}} in tandem to get a cluster of egress gateways that spans both availability zones and uses AWS-backed IP addresses:

 ```bash
 kubectl apply -f - <<EOF